emiliocolo/memory-stress-test/README.md

 There exist a convenience python module called cgroups to simplify the operations of having to walk through and manipulate the /proc directory files directly.

-On memory stats and profiling, psutils and memory_profilers python packages/modules are main helpers here.
+On memory stats and profiling the psutils and memory_profilers python packages are main helpers here.

 Last but not least, memory allocation is simulated through a dummy buffer implemented as a python list.